Fyter Fest (2019)

-The 2019 Fyter Fest was the inaugural Fyter Fest professional wrestling event produced by the All Elite Wrestling (AEW) in co-sponsorship with Community Effort Orlando (CEO).
-The special event took place on June 29, 2019, at Ocean Center in Daytona Beach, Florida, alongside that year's CEO fighting game event.
+The 2019 Fyter Fest was a professional wrestling special event produced by All Elite Wrestling (AEW) in co-sponsorship with Community Effort Orlando (CEO).
+It was the inaugural Fyter Fest and took place on Saturday, June 29, 2019, at Ocean Center in Daytona Beach, Florida, alongside that year's CEO fighting game event.
 The name, slogan, and logo of the event parodied the fraudulent Fyre Festival.
-The event aired for free on the B/R Live streaming service in North America and was available through pay-per-view internationally.
-It was the second edition of CEO's professional wrestling event at the Ocean Center, following the previous year's CEOxNJPW: When Worlds Collide, which was in co-sponsorship with New Japan Pro-Wrestling (NJPW).
+The event was livestreamed for free on B/R Live in North America and was available through pay-per-view internationally.
+It was CEO's second professional wrestling event at the Ocean Center, following the previous year's CEOxNJPW: When Worlds Collide, which was in co-sponsorship with New Japan Pro-Wrestling (NJPW).

 The card comprised nine matches, including three on the Buy In pre-show.
 In the main event, Jon Moxley defeated Joey Janela in an unsanctioned match.
 In other prominent matches, The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) defeated the Lucha Brothers (Pentagón Jr. and Rey Fénix) and Laredo Kid in a six-man tag team match, and Cody vs. Darby Allin ended in a time limit draw.

 Production

 Background

-In June 2018, Community Effort Orlando (CEO) partnered with New Japan Pro-Wrestling (NJPW) to produce CEO's first professional wrestling show called CEOxNJPW: When Worlds Collide.
+In June 2018, Community Effort Orlando (CEO) partnered with New Japan Pro-Wrestling (NJPW) to produce CEO's first professional wrestling event called CEOxNJPW: When Worlds Collide.
 The show took place as part of the CEO fighting game event.
-For 2019's gaming event, CEO partnered with All Elite Wrestling (AEW), which was founded earlier that year in January.
+For 2019's gaming event, CEO partnered with the American promotion All Elite Wrestling (AEW), which was founded earlier that year in January.
 This partnership came by way of AEW Executive Vice President and wrestler Kenny Omega, a former prominent wrestler of NJPW who was responsible for organizing the 2018 event.
 Through this partnership, AEW produced a second wrestling show for CEO called Fyter Fest.
 The name, logo, and slogan of the event parodied the fraudulent Fyre Festival.

-Following AEW's inaugural event Double or Nothing in May, Fyter Fest was scheduled as the company's second-ever event, which took place on June 29, 2019, at Ocean Center in Daytona Beach, Florida, the same venue as the previous year's CEOxNJPW event.
+Following AEW's inaugural event Double or Nothing in May, Fyter Fest was scheduled as the company's second-ever event, which took place on Saturday, June 29, 2019, at Ocean Center in Daytona Beach, Florida, the same venue as the previous year's CEOxNJPW event.
 On June 10, it was announced that Fyter Fest would air for free in the United States on the B/R Live streaming service and would be available on pay-per-view internationally.